hiphops-io/hiphops-io.github.io/docs/integrations.md

 tasks:
   - name: github.fetch_pr_files
     input:
-      repo: fabulous-thingy # String - The name of the repository the PR is in
+      repo: backend # String - The name of the repository the PR is in
       pr_number: 55 # Number - The PR number
 ```